TGDK-ST108/TSOL---Open-Source-Telecom-by-TGDK/DISCLAIMER.md

 Any unauthorized use or infringement of intellectual property rights will be subject to prosecution under applicable U.S. federal laws.

+Users of this Software, including but not limited to the Telecom Reporting Agent, assume sole responsibility for adhering to all mandatory reporting requirements, federal telecommunications regulations, and applicable cybersecurity laws.
+TGDK, OliviaAI, and Sean Tichenor explicitly disclaim responsibility and liability arising from any user's misuse, non-compliance, refusal to implement, or improper implementation of the Software or its reporting components.

+Misuse, unauthorized alteration, bypassing, refusal to implement mandatory reporting modules, or failure to comply with applicable federal telecommunications regulations may result in legal consequences under applicable federal laws.
+TGDK explicitly disclaims liability for such actions.

 For additional inquiries or authorization requests, please contact:

 - TGDK Licensing Authority